goleary/twitter-webhook/readme.md

 - In order to get full URLs return for a tweet you must provide `tweet_mode: extended` when fetching.
 - The twitter api return "entities.urls" for a tweet, so there is no need to extract/parse the urls from the status text.

+### TODOS

+-[ ] enable responding to tweets with a confirmation message -[ ] filter for only tweets with a mention.
+-[ ] lookup linked user account for twitter handle - if there is none dump into shared twitter collection.